Consultation

 Collection of Relevant Data

-Vehicle Appraisal: Damage Recording and Assessment
+Vehicle Assessment: Damage Recording and Evaluation

-Analysis of the Collected Data
+Analysis of Collected Data

-Application of Different Valuation Methods
+Application of Various Valuation Methods

 Consideration of Market Factors

-Vehicle Valuation: Determining Replacement Value and Depreciation
+Car Valuation: Determining Replacement Value and Depreciation

-Structure and Content of the Expert Report
+Structure and Content of the Report

 Detailed Description of the Object/Vehicle

-Presentation of Applied Evaluation Methods
+Presentation of Applied Valuation Methods

 Justification of Value Determination